Here are ten ways that marketing automation can help other areas of your business at the same time as it improves marketing quality and efficiency.

 The “Silence Unknown Callers” feature will then fight spam and robocalls by silencing unidentified calls and sending them directly to voicemail.

 Note: Please read important information below before activating the setting.

 iOS 13 “Silence Unknown Callers” feature: is it right for you?

 Having your iPhone identify potential scammers on its own sounds great.
-But how exactly does this feature work?
+But how exactly does the anti-robocall feature on iPhone work?
 And why should you think twice before turning it on?

 The AI-powered technology behind it is fairly simple.
 If you’re getting a call from any number that you haven’t previously interacted with and have “Silence Unknown Callers” on, you won’t hear so much as a single ring.
 The call will simply go straight to your voicemail.

 “Interacting” with a number means one of several things:

 - Having the number stored in your Contacts

 - Having the number in messenger/calling apps downloaded to your phone